danielehc/katacoda-scenarios/vault-consul-acl/step1.md

 `agent.server: initializing acls`

-Alternatively you can visit the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to launch the Consul UI.
+Alternatively, you can visit the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui) tab to launch the Consul UI.

 <div style="background-color:#fcf6ea; color:#866d42; border:1px solid #f8ebcf; padding:1em; border-radius:3px;">
   <p><strong>Warning: </strong>
-  Once ACLs are enabled the results available in the UI include only those authorized for all unauthenticated (anonymous) clients.
+  Once ACLs are enabled, the results available in the UI include only those authorized for all unauthenticated (anonymous) clients.
 At this time, your first inspection of the UI will show only empty tabs (no services, nor nodes).
 You will enter a token to access that info from the UI later in this lab.
 </p></div>

-First, you will configure your environment to be able to interact with the Consul agent.
+First, configure your environment to be able to interact with the Consul agent.

-In this hands-on lab the Docker container is forwarding port `8500` to the local machine.
+In this hands-on lab, the Docker container is forwarding port `8500` to the local machine.
 You should be able to interact with it without having to be inside the container.

 `export CONSUL_HTTP_ADDR=localhost:8500`{{execute T1}}

 ### Bootstrap ACLs

-You need to bootstrap the ACL system to start using ACLs.
+Bootstrap the ACL system to start using ACLs.

-Run `consul acl bootstrap | tee consul.bootstrap`{{execute T1}} to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.
+Issue the following command to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.

+`consul acl bootstrap | tee consul.bootstrap`{{execute T1}}

 If you receive an error saying "The ACL system is currently in legacy mode.", this indicates that the Consul service is still starting.
 Wait a few seconds and try the command again.

-Example Output
+Example output:

 ```
 $ consul acl bootstrap | tee consul.bootstrap